 - Take pictures of your injuries or any injuries sustained by your passengers.

 What are Potential Injuries From a FedEx Truck Accident?

-Typical injuries such as sprains or strains, soft tissue damages within the body, whiplash and concussions, although sometimes minor, can be much more life-threatening than they seem.
+Typical injuries such as sprains or strains, soft tissue damage within the body, whiplash, and concussions, although sometimes minor, can be much more life-threatening than they seem.